-- 5.3.7 If the ERA suspends or closes an investigation, it must notify the Rule Participant alleged to be in breach that the investigation is suspended or closed (clause 2.13.34 of the WEM Rules).40 - 5.3.8 In circumstances where the ERA determines a breach has occurred and it commences proceedings before the ERB, notification of these proceedings to the Rule Participant alleged to be in breach will occur as part of the process for these proceedings.
+- (d) In the case where a breach has been determined, the reasons for the determination. - (e) The compliance action(s) that the ERA considers appropriate. - 5.3.7 If the ERA suspends or closes an investigation, it must notify the Rule Participant alleged to be in breach that the investigation is suspended or closed (clause 2.13.34 of the WEM Rules).31 - 5.3.8 In circumstances where the ERA determines a breach has occurred and it commences proceedings before the ERB, notification of these proceedings to the Rule Participant alleged to be in breach will occur as part of the process for these proceedings.
 In these circumstances the ERA has discretion not to provide the notification referred to in paragraph 5.3.6. - 5.3.9 The ERA may also notify the Rule Participant who reported the breach of the investigation outcome, if the breach was not self-reported, if the ERA considers this to be appropriate and permitted under the confidentiality provisions of the WEM Rules. - 5.4 Suspending or Early Closure of an Investigation - 5.4.1 The processes and timeframes for suspending or closing investigations under clause 2.13.33 of the WEM Rules are set out in this document (clause 2.15.3(f) and (g) of the WEM Rules). - 5.4.2 Where a suspected breach was self-reported to the ERA under clause 2.13.23 and the ERA is reasonably satisfied that: - (a) If the breach can be rectified, the Rule Participant: - (i) Has rectified the suspected breach.